 - a public fund for providing money for scholarships.

 Choosing which category to apply for as a charity is confusing.
 You want to be able to obtain benefits like DGR status and applying as a PBI charity can help with this.
 You need to make sure that your purposes and activities reflect the definition of providing benevolent relief as well as showing that you do assist a section of the community.
-If you have any questions about how to draft these into your rules, contact our charity lawyers on 1300 544 755 for assistance.
+You can see a list of charity subtypes on the ACNC website.